 How to Prevent Dementia

 We often get the question “Can dementia be prevented?”
-Unfortunately, there are no ways to avoid dementia because the leading causes of dementia—age and genetics—can’t be altered.
+Unfortunately, preventing dementia is unobtainable because the leading causes of dementia—age and genetics—can’t be altered.
 Despite the progress we’ve made, there’s still a lot that doctors don’t know about the disease.
 You can, however, take specific steps to reduce your chances of developing dementia.

-The key here is understanding the difference between dementia risk prevention and risk reduction.
+The key here is understanding dementia risk factors, particularly the difference between dementia risk prevention and risk reduction.
 While dementia risk prevention is impossible, risk reduction is something everyone can do.